twilio/mobile-sdk-sample-android/README.md

-# TwilioAuth SDK - Android Sample app
+# TwilioAuthenticator SDK - Android Sample app

-Welcome to the Twilio Authy Android SDK Sample application.
+Welcome to the TwilioAuthenticator Android SDK Sample application.
 This application demonstrates how to use the mobile SDK inside an Android app.

 ## How to Run